 Fatal accident due to untreated pressure sore

 Our client's mother had been a resident in a nursing home.
-Whilst at the nursing home she developed a pressure sore, which the staff failed to manage properly.
+Whilst at the nursing home she developed a pressure sore

 Simpson Millar LLP obtained and considered a transcript of the evidence given at the Inquest.
 Thereafter we corresponded with the Nursing home and their insurers.